-The ProSLIC supports two modes of battery supply operation.
-First, the Si3210 integrates a dc-dc converter controller that dynamically regulates a single output voltage.
-This mode eliminates the need to supply large external battery voltages.
+The Si3230 integrates a dc-dc converter controller that dynamically regulates a single output voltage.
+This eliminates the need to supply large external battery voltages.
 Instead, it converts a single positive input voltage into the real-time battery voltage needed for any given state according to programmed linefeed parameters.
-Second, the Si3211 supports switching between high and low battery voltage supplies, as would a traditional monolithic SLIC.